 COVID UPDATE: Chapel of the Flowers Safe and Clean Program

-As of late April 2020, Las Vegas has been slowly reopening local businesses amid the coronavirus pandemic.
+Las Vegas has been entertaining tourists and hosting weddings amid the coronavirus pandemic.
 Chapel of the Flowers has created the “Safe and Clean Program” as a response to perform ceremonies safely and do its part to combat the virus.
 This program pairs the company’s COVID safety procedures with a robust cleaning routine that reflects the standard precautions outlined by the CDC using EPA/ FDA approved cleaning supplies that kill the coronavirus, personal protective equipment (PPE), and safety equipment.
 Our iconic Las Vegas wedding chapel is dedicated to giving couples a memorable celebration with the peace of mind that the Chapel is doing their part to keep customers and employees safe.

 Safe and Clean Program

 Since 1960, Chapel of the Flowers has been devoted to providing exceptional services for couples that desire ceremonies & receptions in Las Vegas.
 With the current situation of the coronavirus outbreak, the Chapel has enhanced its cleaning procedures for couples and employees to ensure a safe environment while on property.